 When you're travelling with potty training toddlers, you may encounter some resistance.
 Still, as long as you make sure you're well prepared, bring an extra set of clothing, encourage them to use the bathroom before leaving locations, and have the right attitude, your vacation should be a success!

 We hope that our roundup of expert tips for travelling while potty training has been helpful to you.
+Want more tips?
+Read our Bedwetting Travel Tips post.
 Tag us on Instagram if you have any more advice we missed, and enjoy your travels!